NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 Take a screenshot of the command line output of the '''docker run hello-world''' step of the tutorial.

-### Running the Course Instrumentation Script Locally
+### Get a Copy of the Starter Code

 Fork a copy of the starter repo on Github.

 Git clone the forked repo locally (```git clone https://github.com/username/CSE141pp_Introduction-to-the-Development-Environment```).

-Run the default instrumentation script locally with __TODO__```command```.

-Take a screenshot of the command line output of the instrumentation script.

-Save output file of the instrumentation script as ```local_output.txt``` and commit it to your lab repo fork.
+There are two folder containing code in this repo.
+- lab files: Code that you will not modify.
+This contains `main()`, a function that will call and test your code.
+- submission: Code that you will modify.
+This contains some functions called by `main()`.

+There is also a Makefile in submission that you will use to build the code.
+You should not modify the Makefile.

+### Test the Starter Code Locally

+Before building the code, you must start the development environment Docker container (devonmerrill/cse141l-development-environment).

+You will want to mount your repo as a volume in the container using the --volume option.

+The full command to start the Docker container looks something like this:
+`docker run -it \
+--volume ~/CSE141pp_Introduction-to-the-Development-Environment:/runner/CSE141pp_Introduction-to-the-Development-Environment \
+devonmerrill/cse141l-development-environment`

+This will start the Docker container in interactive mode (`-i`) and give you access to a terminal (`-t`).

+The lab repo will be mounted in the container at `/runner/CSE141pp_Introduction-to-the-Development-Environment`.

+Navigate to `/runner/CSE141pp_Introduction-to-the-Development-Environment/submission` and run `make`.
+This will build the starter code.

+You can run the starter code binary which is named `code.exe`.

+### Modify the Starter Code

+Open up `code.c` and modify it to print your name when called.
+Don't forget the `\n`.

+Make and run the code again.

+Push your changes to Github.
+- `git add code.c`,
+- `git commit -m 'added a printf'`,
+- `git push`

 ### Running the Course Instrumentation Script in the Cloud

+The Gradescope autograder is able to run some detailed tests on your code on our reference processor (Intel E3-1578L Skylake).
+In this lab we will measure execution time and energy.

 Log into Gradescope.

-Make a submission to the Gradescope assigment "Lab 0 Introduction to the Development Environment" using the newly forked repo.
+Make a submission to the Gradescope assigment "Lab 0 Introduction to the Development Environment" using your newly forked repo.

 Review the output of the autograder.
-The autograde will run a more detailed version of the instrumentation script.

-Compare this output with the output of the local instrumentation script.

-Save output file of the

-script as ```reference_processor_output.txt``` and commit it to your lab repo fork.
+There are several outputs.
+Save and commit `submission/code-stats.csv` from the autograder to your repo as `submission/reference-code-stats.csv`.

 ## Turn in Your Work